INTP and INFP Relationships: Compatibility, Love, and Friendship

 4. They enjoy intimate relationships with other people but also need time alone and personal space.

 Girls are supposed to be bubbly and sweet.
 They’re supposed to gossip and shop and be overly emotional.
 INTP women are generally not any of those things, so they may feel misunderstood by or isolated from other women.
-They also may be interested in pursuits that are considered to be more masculine or nerdy, like science fiction or comic books.
+They also may be interested in pursuits considered more masculine or nerdy, like science fiction or comic books.

 1. In response to stress, they will have a rational and collected approach to life rather than an emotional one.